USA :: Illinois :: Naperville

 also be awarding the following creatures at write-ins.

-over 1 year agoDid you add anything to your outline from the writing exercise at the kick-off?
+almost 2 years agoDid you add anything to your outline from the writing exercise at the kick-off?
 (If you missed the kickoff, the exercise is posted in this thread.

 Commit to a write-in--so people know you're coming and so you know you're committing to it.

-over 1 year agoJust a reminder that we have a standing jabber chat meeting on Thursday nights at 8 pm.
+almost 2 years agoJust a reminder that we have a standing jabber chat meeting on Thursday nights at 8 pm.
 Stop by for some writing-related chat and writing exercises.

-over 1 year agoSee our calendar of fall events and our Frequently Asked Questions (faq).
+almost 2 years agoSee our calendar of fall events and our Frequently Asked Questions (faq).
 Visit our useful resources for writers.
 Need more help?.
 This fall, we will have NaNoBots (visit the store)!

-over 1 year agoToday is a good day to start your planning for NaNoWriMo 2012.
+almost 2 years agoToday is a good day to start your planning for NaNoWriMo 2012.
 Tomorrow is all right, but today is better.

 over 2 years agoLook at the threads below for information on the Journey--and check out the google calendar for get-togethers with other writers.
 Feel free to plan more by creating a thread below.